ruehlef/ribbon/README.md

 Returns:
     A new RandomWalker class instance
 ```
 From this class, you essentially only need the ```invalid_action_mask()``` and ```step(action)``` methods.
 The former returns a list, which contains a 1 for actions that are valid in the current state and a 0 for actions that are invalid.
 You can then choose randomly (or in an informed way, if you know which band you want to construct) an action and perform it using the ```step``` method.
-The step function will return a bool indicating whether it is resetting the knot.
+The step function expects an integer indicating the action and will return a bool indicating whether it is resetting the knot.
 The reason for the reset is given in the second argument.